Simkova/CharFun/README.md

 License
 =======

-See `LICENSE.txt` for CharFunTool licensing information.
+See `LICENSE` for CharFun licensing information.